kubernetes/kubernetes/docs/proposals/component-registration.md

 Services could be made to include both internal pods and external providers (in the same service).

-It was also suggested that this proposal overlaps somewhat with the Nodes API, and that nodes (kubelets/kube-proxy) could also be registered as ExternalServiceProviders.

-Because this proposal includes API changes, it's likely to be put into the experimental API group.
-However, the intent was to make changes that were backwards compatible, at least for "Phase 1".
+Because this proposal includes API changes, it might be put in either a new API group or in a new API version.
+However, the intent was to make changes that were backwards compatible, at least for the beginning phases.

 Because of the desire for reverse compatibility, the existing `/componentstatuses` endpoint will likely be deprecated and eventually removed.
 We *could* re-implement it using the API added by this proposal, but it's more desirable to also update the API to match existing conventions, which would be effectively equivalent to deleting it and making a new API (e.g. `/components/status`).